MithilaVemuganti/CodeAlpha_LanguageTranslationTool/README.md

 ## 🚀 Project Overview

 This language translator enables users to:
-- Enter text and select both source and target languages
+- Enter any text in any language – source language is auto-detected
-- Translate text using Google's reliable Translation API
+- Translate text into one of several supported languages with high accuracy
-- Listen to the translated text using a built-in text-to-speech engine
+- Listen to the translated text using integrated text-to-speech (TTS) with audio playback
-- Optionally copy the translated result for quick usage
+- Download the spoken translation as an MP3 file
+- View a clean translation history showing input, output, and timestamp

 Designed to offer a clean and simple interface while utilizing production-ready APIs for accurate and fast translations.